edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             </div>
             <div class="step-description">
                 <div>
-                    The following information were identified as the essential information to identify a question and were arranged on a card.
+                    The following information was identified as the essential information to identify a question and was arranged on a card.
                 </div>
             </div>
         </div>